kailash-manasarovar/statement/docs/timeline/2023/september.md

 - I explain I've been terrorized for nearly a year by teachers and staff at the conservatory, and relentlessly online too.
 - They decide unilaterally I'm lying and that I'm not to be trusted.
 - One, in particular, upsets me enormously by telling me, "you're not being hacked", as if it's all in my mind.
 She then tells me I'm lying and I should get help!
 - This was extraordinarily triggering and so unbelievable I started to think that the woman I was talking to was not who she said she was.
+- I still wonder I'm so flabbergasted.

 ![Discredited by well-known feminists](../../content/tweets/september-23-comms/discredited-by-well-known-feminists.png)